This guide has been updated for the Shadowlands.

 If you’re new to rated pvp, make sure to get familiar with some of the pvp terms beforehand: https://www.wowhead.com/glossary-to-wow-pvp-terms

-The requirements for the goals are listed above are list as follows:
+The requirements for the goals above are listed as follows:

 - Combatant: Requires reaching 1400 in a rated bracket (2’s, 3’s or RBGs)

-- Hitting 1400 also means you can start getting gear around the same ilvl as normal raids from the weekly PVP chest.
-Increasing your rating beyond that will increase the ilvl when you hit the next bracket of rated pvp
+- Hitting 1400 also means you start getting the option to pick rated PVP pieces from the Great Vault that around the same ilvl as gear from normal raid, in addition to any other parts of the Great Vault you’ve unlocked for the week.
+Increasing your rating beyond that will increase the ilvl when you hit the next bracket of rated pvp.

-- In addition, those seeking the Elite PVP tmogs can get specific parts of the tmog at different rating brackets that can be found at:
+- In addition, those seeking the Elite PVP tmogs can get specific parts of the tmog at different rating brackets.

 Table of Contents